starinc/morse_decoding/README.md

 CW Decoder made by Hjalmar Skovholm Hansen OZ1JHM http://skovholm.com/cwdecoder

-This code is for an atmel 328 - Arduino
+His code is for an atmel 328 - Arduino

 This is a test if the same aproach can be used for an Android device.